Fund Rules

 Onboarding of approved proposals

-Once the vote has concluded, during Project onboarding, Project Participants will also be required to submit a Statement of Milestones that sets out the milestones and deliverables to be accomplished by the Project Participants during each stage of the project which will be reviewed and approved by Milestone Reviewers before funding is initiated.
+Once the vote has concluded, during Project onboarding, Project Participants will also be required to submit a Statement of Milestones (SoM) that sets out the milestones and deliverables to be accomplished by the Project Participants during each stage of the project which will be reviewed and approved by Milestone Reviewers before funding is initiated.
 All proposals must include at least 2 milestones.

 Project Participants must complete the onboarding process before the project can start.
 Failure to complete the onboarding procedure within 60 days of award notification may result in the grant being withdrawn.